 The evidence to support BNR17

 UAS Labs responded to the need for clinically-validated probiotics that fit into consumers’ healthy, weight-conscious lifestyles by licensing Lactobacillus gasseri BNR17 from AceBiome.
-The strain has been through extensive preclinical analysis and three clinical trials, and is approved in South Korea as a functional ingredient for helping reduce body fat.
+The strain has been through extensive preclinical analysis and three clinical trials, and is approved in South Korea as a functional ingredient.

 The scientific validation of Lactobacillus gasseri BNR17 began after the strain was isolated from human breast milk.
 In preclinical tests, animals that received the strain gained weight more slowly.
 The studies also linked Lactobacillus gasseri BNR17 to significant reductions in white adipose tissue.

-That led to research into the strain’s weight management mechanism of action.
-The data are from animals, so caveats apply, but they link the strain to the upregulation of genes related to the use of fats and changes in the levels of hormones involved in the control of appetite and metabolism.
+That led to research into the strain’s mechanism of action.
+The data is from animals, so caveats apply, but they link the strain to the up regulation of genes related to the use of fats and changes in the levels of hormones involved in the control of appetite and metabolism.

-The second clinical trial repeated the findings in obese and overweight adults.
-Subjects in the BNR17 arm experienced reductions in BMI and waist and hip circumferences.
-The trial also linked the strain to declines in body weight and visceral adipose tissue, the fat that surrounds organs and is associated with health issues.
+The second clinical trial repeated the findings in adults.
+Subjects in the BNR17 arm experienced improvements in BMI and waist and hip circumferences.
+The trial also linked the strain to changes in body weight and visceral adipose tissue, the fat that surrounds organs and is associated with health issues.